 - First payment six months after the beginning of the particular year of assessment.
 If the last day of August falls on a Saturday, Sunday or public holiday, the payment must be made no later than the last business day before the Saturday, Sunday or public holiday.
-For the 2014 year of assessment, the first payment was due on or before 30 August 2013. - Second payment on or before the last day of the year of assessment.
+For the 2016 year of assessment, the first payment was due on or before 31 August 2015. - Second payment on or before the last day of the year of assessment.
 As noted above, the payment must be made on the last working day of the month.
-For the 2014 year of assessment, the second payment was due on or before 28 February 2014. - A voluntary third or "top-up" payment seven months after the end of the year of assessment.
+For the 2016 year of assessment, the second payment was due on or before 29 February 2016. - A voluntary third or "top-up" payment seven months after the end of the year of assessment.
 As noted above, the payment must be made on the last working day of the month.
-For the 2014 year of assessment, this payment was due on or before 30 September 2014.
-This voluntary payment is only necessary if the individual's taxable income is in excess of R50 000.
+For the 2016 year of assessment, this payment is due on or before 30 September 2016.
 Payment can be made to avoid liability to pay interest that will arise due to the final income tax not being settled within seven months after the end of the year of assessment.